 In other words, in the absence of or ignorance of definitive proof, mujtahids resort to ijtihaad-an ijtihaad that involves probability and not, most likely, certainty.
 There has been a great deal of dispute concerning the status of the conclusion that the mujtahid made-should it be considered correct as a result of the praiseworthy process that the mujtahid followed or can the mujtahid's result be considered mistaken?
 This issue was taken up by the scholars under various titles: Is the truth (haqq) one or multiple?
 Does Allah have a specific ruling for each case or is His ruling what the mujtahid concludes?
-Is every mujtahid correct?32 Historically and almukhattiah (المخطية), those who believe that the mujtahid is always correct ("multiple truths") and those who argue that a mujtahid can be mistaken ("only one truth"), respectively.33
+Is every mujtahid correct?
+Historically speaking, on this issue there are two broad schools, al-musawwibah (المصوبة) and altruths") and those who argue that a mujtahid can be mistaken ("only one truth"), respectively.